 - Nominations for term membership must be approved and recommended by the DGS of the degree-sponsoring unit, with the nomination form accompanied by a current curriculum vitae.

 Nominations submitted to the associate dean must include:

-- a completed and signed nomination form (download below) from the director of graduate studies and the department chair,
+- a completed and signed nomination form (download above) from the director of graduate studies and the department chair,

 - notification of the final decision voted upon by members of the graduate faculty in the academic unit (for full-membership nominations), and

 - a current curriculum vitae.

 In addition, for secondary faculty from clinical departments, the nomination must include a letter of support for the graduate faculty appointment from the candidate’s department chair or division chief.

 The dean reserves the right of effective review of each request and has the obligation to submit to the Executive Committee of the Graduate Faculty any nomination deemed to be questionable.

 In special cases, departments and programs may request that the dean waive one of these prerequisites.
 Waiver of any prerequisites is considered in cases where the nominated faculty member has the experience and distinction of tenure-track faculty members currently being appointed at Duke and will contribute demonstrably and substantially to the educational, training, and mentoring mission of the nominating department or degree program.
 The dean will report such waivers to the Executive Committee of the Graduate Faculty in a timely manner.